TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 1/Jeremiah 1.19.md

 ---

-And they shall fight against thee; but they shall not prevail against thee: for I am with thee, saith Jehovah, to deliver thee.
+They will fight against you; but they will not prevail against you; for I am with you," says Yahweh, "to deliver you."